-1 credit1 SemesterGrades 11-12Prerequisite: AFNR or Plant Science or Instructor Approval
+Grades 11-12 Prerequisite: AFNR or Plant Science or Instructor

 The Landscape/Nursery course is for those students who love plant materials used in landscaping residential homes, schools, government buildings and businesses.
 Students will be able to identify ornamental grasses, vines, ground covers, shrubs and trees commonly used in Iowa landscaping situations.
 Students will study the environmental requirements needed for good plant establishment and growth.
 Computer technology will be used to make several landscape plans using the principles of landscaping.
 Establishing, maintaining and renovating lawns will also be studied.
 Student will practice what they have learned through or by completing landscaping projects.